 Is Air France Safe?
 Safety Record, Fleet, Routes Analysis 2026

 Air France (IATA: AF, ICAO: AFR, callsign "Airfrans") is the flag carrier of France and one of the founding members of the SkyTeam alliance.
 It forms one half of Air France-KLM, the Franco-Dutch group that also owns Transavia.
 Paris-Charles de Gaulle is the home hub.
 The carrier holds IATA IOSA registration and operates under EASA / French DGAC oversight.
+This is a factual profile: how airline safety is actually established, the industry-wide base rate, Air France's certifications and fleet, its route network, and 2024-2026 operational notes.

 TL;DR